metaforx/djangocms-rest/docs/how-to/02-authentication.rst

 Anonymous Access
 ---------------

-By default, django CMS REST requires authentication for all endpoints.
+By default, djangocms-rest requires authentication for all endpoints.
 However, you can configure it to allow anonymous access for read operations:

 .. code-block:: python